-Name, Address and Age(1) Position(s) held with Company Company, Term of Office and Length of Time Served Principal Occupation(s) During, at least, the Past 5 Years Number of Companies in Fund Complex Overseen by Director Other Directorships Held by Director or Nominee for Director During the Past 5 Years(2) Samuel L. Katz (54) Director Nominee PNNT - Class I Director since February 2007; Term expires, if elected, 2023 Managing Partner of TZP Group LLC, a private equity fund, since 2007.
+Samuel L. Katz (57) Interested Director Director Nominee PNNT - Class I Director since February 2007; Term expires, if elected, 2026 Managing Partner of TZP Group LLC, a private equity fund, since 2007.
+Chief Executive Officer and director of TZP Strategies Acquisition Corp.
+(Nasdaq: TZPS), a special purpose acquisition company.
 Before joining TZP Group, Mr. Katz was Chief Executive Officer of MacAndrews & Forbes Acquisition Holdings, Inc. from 2006 to 2007.
 Prior to that position, Mr. Katz was Chairman and Chief Executive Officer of the Cendant Travel Distribution Services Division from 2001 to 2005.
-Two None Interested Director Arthur H. Penn (56)(3) Director Chief Executive Officer and Chairman of the Board of Directors PNNT - Class III Director since February 2007; Term expires 2022 Founder, Chairman and Chief Executive Officer of the Company from its inception in 2007.
+Two Director of TZP Strategies Acquisition Corp.; Bigname Commerce; Family Entertainment Group; BQ Resorts, LLC; Lift Brands, Inc.; HomeRiver Group; Pyramid Hotel Group; Hylan Datacom & Electrical; Triangle Home Fashions Holdings, LLC; Whitestone Home Furnishings, LLC (d/b/a The Saatva Company); Dwellworks Investors; YRF Darca; Board of Advisors of Columbia University Irving Medical Center Arthur H. Penn (59) (3) Director; Chief Executive Officer and Chairman of the Board of Directors PNNT - Class III Director since February 2007; Term expires 2025 Founder, Chairman and Chief Executive Officer of the Company from its inception in 2007.
 Mr. Penn also is the Founder and Managing Member of the Adviser.
 Before founding the Company, Mr. Penn was the Co-Founder of Apollo Investment Management, where he was a Managing Partner from 2004 to 2006.
 He also served as Chief Operating Officer of Apollo Investment Corporation from inception in 2004 to 2006 and served as President and Chief Operating Officer in 2006.
-He formerly was a Managing Partner of Apollo Value Fund L.P. (formerly Apollo Distressed Investment Fund, L.P.) from 2003 to 2006.
-Two None
+He formerly was a Managing Partner of Apollo Value Fund L.P. (formerly Apollo Distressed Two None